Kong/deck/README.md

 - **Authentication with Kong**
   Custom HTTP headers can be injected in requests to Kong's Admin API for authentication/authorization purposes.
+- **Manage Kong's config with multiple config file** Split your Kong's configuration into multiple logical files based on a shared set of tags amongst entities.

 ## Compatibility